-Dima Tahrini is one of the lead anchors on DW's Arabic news service and is a well-known and trusted journalist around the Arab world.
+Dima Tarhini is a lead anchor on DW's Arabic news service and a well-known and trusted journalist throughout the Arab world.
 Before coming to DW in 2005, she was an anchor for the pan-Arab news channel CNBC Arabia in Dubai.
-Before that she worked for Al Jazeera, as a field producer in conflict zones like Iraq and Kosovo.
-She grew up in Lebanon during the civil war and her late father who was a politician, gave her a deep ambition to learn about politics and become a journalist.
-Working from Europe as a journalist has given her a wider perspective on misunderstandings from the Arab world and the West and how people from both cultures can learn from one another.
+Prior to that she worked for Al Jazeera as a field producer in conflict zones like Iraq and Kosovo.
+She grew up in Lebanon during the civil war.
+Her late father who was a politician who gave her a deep ambition to learn about politics and become a journalist.
+Working from Europe as a journalist has given her a wider perspective, enabling her to better recognize misunderstandings between the Arab world and the West and how people from both cultures can learn from one another.
 A self-confessed news junky and workaholic, it was curiosity and the promise of a new challenge that brought her to Berlin.
-She says coming to Germany and learning from her international colleagues at DW helped her become more organized and focused in work.
+She says coming to Germany and learning from her international colleagues at DW helped her become more organized and focused in her work.